shaunharker/DSGRN/software/AlgebraicGeometry/README.md

 We refer to

 Cummins, Bree, Tomas Gedeon, Shaun Harker, Konstantin Mischaikow, and Kafung Mok.
-"Combinatorial Representation of Parameter Space for Switching Systems." arXiv preprint arXiv:1512.04131 (2015)
+"Combinatorial Representation of Parameter Space for Switching Systems." [arXiv preprint arXiv:1512.04131 (2015) ](http://arxiv.org/abs/1512.04131).

 for more details on the geometry of parameter space regions studied using DSGRN.